onnx/models/vision/classification/caffenet/README.md

 should obtain a bit higher accuracy still.)

 ## Quantization
-CaffeNet-int8 is obtained by quantizing fp32 CaffeNet model.
+CaffeNet-int8 and CaffeNet-qdq are obtained by quantizing fp32 CaffeNet model.
 We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
 View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/image_recognition/onnx_model_zoo/caffenet/quantization/ptq/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.9.0